 Among many worrying insights, we found between 2009 and 2019:

-Healthcare data breaches occurred 2733% more frequently in 2019 than they did in 2009, at an average of 1.4 breaches involving at least 500 records per day.
+Healthcare data breaches occurred 2733% more frequently in 2019 than in 2009, with an average of 1.4 violations involving at least 500 records per day.

 2018 and 2019 saw a sharp increase in the number of individuals affected by healthcare data breaches, with a six-fold increase between 2017 and 2019.

-Other than the massive Anthem Inc. breach in 2015, most incidents were below average for the decade.
-In fact, there’s a fairly regular median size of breach until 2019, when it almost doubles.
+Besides the massive Anthem Inc. breach in 2015, most incidents were below average for the decade.
+There’s a fairly regular median size of the breach until 2019 when it almost doubles.

-It’s worth noting that whilst the sophistication of hacks has increased, so has the ability of organizations to identify attacks that may not have even been discovered before.
+It’s worth noting that while the sophistication of hacks has increased, so has the ability of organizations to identify attacks that may not have even been discovered.

-Unauthorized access and disclosures consist of internal breaches such as employee error or malice.
-Due to the prevalence of recent data breaches, healthcare organizations have invested heavily into breach-detection, which may explain the sudden increase in reported incident numbers.
+Unauthorized access and disclosures include internal breaches such as employee error or malice.
+Due to the prevalence of recent data breaches, healthcare organizations have invested heavily in breach-detection, which may explain the sudden increase in reported incident numbers.

-One of the most serious incidents that can result from a data breach is the loss of unsecured personally identifiable information.
-A frequent cause for this is human negligence with regard to cyber security.
-Many incidents have occured with the theft of an unencrypted laptop from a vehicle or other publicly accessible location.
+One of the most serious incidents resulting from a data breach is the loss of unsecured personally identifiable information.
+A frequent cause for this is human negligence about cyber security.
+Many incidents have occurred with the theft of an unencrypted laptop from a vehicle or other publicly accessible location.